 “Spark Hire is really a game-changer in a time when we are all still being careful about face-to-face interactions.
 This allows both candidate and interviewer to gain a sense of what each is looking for and can offer before spending the time and energy with a face to face interview.”

 You can see similar success for your hiring team no matter your goals.
-In order to develop the best hiring plan for education, you need to:
+To develop the best hiring plan for education, you need to:

 - Identify your district’s specific needs